jax.sharding module#

 Parameters:

-global_shape (Tuple[int, ...]) –
+global_shape (tuple[int, ...]) –

 Return type:

-Mapping[Device, Tuple[slice, ...]]
+Mapping[Device, tuple[slice, ...]]

 is_equivalent_to(other, ndim)[source]#

-Returns True if two shardings put the same logical array (sharded/unsharded) on the same device(s).
+Two shardings are equivalent if they place the same logical array shards on the same devices.

 Parameters: